phax/phoss-directory/README.md

   * Made the available SML information objects customizable
   * Removed the configuration item `sml.id` - either fixed SMP or all configured SMLs are queried upon indexing
   * Updated to Apache Lucene 7.4
+  * Multilingual business entities are now supported via a new Business Card XML Schema - for Belgium
 * v0.6.1 - 2018-06-04
   * Avoid potential exception on invalid input parameters
   * Updated to Jersey 2.27